DavidMc1948/davidmc1948.github.io/pdf_file_list.md

 # PDF Files

-A list of PDF files will appear here.
-At this stage I only know how to add the links manually.
+I still have to figure out how to do proper links

 {% assign image_files = site.static_files | where: "image", true %}
 {% for myimage in image_files %}